 Decision making within Tarmac is undertaken by the executive management committee ("ExCom").
 Certain members of ExCom are also statutory directors of the Company and as such the statutory directors receive updates directly as part of the ExCom meetings.
-ExCom meet regularly and decisions made are always driven by the need to promote the success of the Company and ultimately Tarmac.
+ExCom meet regularly and decisions made are always driven by the need to promote the success of Tarmac.
 ExCom have clear processes to follow and operate within delegations of authorities provided to it when considering decisions, including principal decisions which are those considered to be strategically and commercially material decisions which impact the Company's key stakeholders.
 Responsibility for decision making that exceed delegated authority and on principal decisions, is delegated to the board of CRH except where they cannot be delegated under the Act.
-The Company's board of directors (the "Board") meets annually to confirm and ratify any decisions made on its behalf by CRH and ExCom.
+The Company's board of directors (the "Board") will meet annually to confirm and ratify any decisions made on its behalf by CRH and ExCom.
+The Company operates as a holding company as part of the Group and therefore its governance processes are proportionate to its corporate purpose and identity within the Group.